karlosos/time-task-tracker/docs/kanban.md

 ## To Do ✅

-### Move store into redux

-Use redux toolkit for storing data.
-Create selectors for combined time entries etc.

-- [x] Connect dummy redux store
-- [x] Port existing useTasks into redux
+### Testing

-- [ ] Test existing functionality given some mocked store
+Test existing functionality given some mocked store

 ### Use memoization (reselect) in selectors

 Use memoization in some selectors where we create new data objects.

-### Editing existing time entry

-As a user I would want to edit existing time entry.
-For example edit starting time for currently running time entry or edit starting time/stopped time for existing time entries.

 ### Add links to Jira on task id